nicobboi/website_tests_framework/README.md

 There is a main `docker-compose.yml` file with all the configurations that apply to the whole stack, it is used automatically by `docker-compose`.

-And there's also a `docker-compose.override.yml` with overrides for development, for example to mount the source code as a volume.
-It is used automatically by `docker-compose` to apply overrides on top of `docker-compose.yml`.
+And there's also a `docker-compose.dev.yml` with overrides for development, for example to mount the source code as a volume.
+It is used by running the shell script `docker-run-dev.sh`.

 These Docker Compose files use the `.env` file containing configurations to be injected as environment variables in the containers.

-They also use some additional configurations taken from environment variables set in the scripts before calling the `docker-compose` command.
+They also use some additional configurations taken from environment variables set in the scripts before calling the `docker compose` command.

 It is all designed to support several "stages", like development, building, testing, and deployment.
 Also, allowing the deployment to different environments like staging and production (and you can add more environments very easily).